 Professor, Economics

-Prof. Lakshmi Kumar handles Macro Economics, Managerial Economics, International Business and Micro Finance for Management students at IFMR.
-She is passionate about understanding the savings behaviour of low income households, rural livelihoods and analysis of Government-provided basic services.
-Prof Lakshmi has also participated in various field based studies in Tamil Nadu, including projects sponsored by Harvard University, University of California, Irvine and NABARD, India.
+She is passionate about understanding the financial behaviour of low-income households, rural livelihoods and analysis of Government-provided basic services.
+Prof Lakshmi has also participated in various field-based studies in Tamil Nadu, including projects sponsored by Harvard University, DFID UK, NSE India, University of California, Irvine and NABARD, India.

-Her educational background includes a Bachelor’s degree in Mathematics (1984) and a Master’s in Econometrics (1987) from University of Madras and PhD from IIT Madras in 2008.
+Her educational background includes a Bachelor’s degree in Mathematics (1984), a Master’s in Econometrics (1987) from the University of Madras and PhD from IIT Madras in 2008.

 I’m an Assistant Professor of Economics at the Institute for Financial Management and Research, Sri City.